Weighing in at approximately 7,500 pounds and 600 square feet, help us create the -

 Any age, teens through infinity, no experience necessary.
 Only requirement is to honor the commitment to create a 3-5 line poem, submit it in the time allotted, and to perform it as part of the world's largest poem at the scheduled date and time.

 When will I need to write my short poem?

 You will receive your "prompt" (the last word from the preceding poem) sometime between May 15 and July 15.
 You will receive an update approximately a week ahead of time to remind you that it's coming.
 You will have 24 hours to write and submit your very short poem (you can do it!).

 Does my poem have to be about anything in particular?
 Follow any particular style?
 Any restrictions?

 The short answer is no. Be serious or funny, flowery or pedestrian, full of meaning or simply about the sound of words.
 Whatever makes you happy.
 However, we do ask that you keep in mind that the audience will be comprised of all ages - children through great, great grandmothers . . .

 How will I receive my prompt, submit my poem, etc?

 Good question.
 In order to participate, you will need a valid email address that you check on a regular basis.

 When and where will the Largest Poem be performed?

-What if my schedule changes between now and July 23 and I can no longer attend the performance?
+What if my schedule changes between now and the performance event and I can no longer attend the performance?